Code-Institute-Submissions/soundkissstudio/README.md

 Overall the results are positive and the website scores highly on accessibility, which I'm sure is in part due to the changes made after using WAVE.

 Performance is lowest scoring across the board, and reviewing the suggested changes performance gains could be made if I optimised the website images for their display size.
+With limited time to edit images at this time, I will learn form this design consideration and make sure to use the correct optimised images from the outset in future work.

 Reviewing all categories, consistently it is the mixed image sizing that causes issues.